MicrosoftDocs/appcenter-docs/docs/sdk/distribute/ios.md

 ### 2. Start App Center Distribute

-In order to use App Center, you need to opt in to the service(s) that you want to use, meaning by default no services are started and you will have to explicitly call each of them when starting the SDK.
+App Center only uses the specific modules you invoke in your application.
+You must explicitly call each of them when starting the SDK.

 #### 2.1 Add the import for App Center Distribute